dynverse/dyngen/vignettes/advanced_simulating_knockouts.md

 rmarkdown::render("vignettes/advanced_simulating_knockouts.Rmd", output_format = rmarkdown::github_document())
 -->

 dyngen supports simulating knockout (or knockdown) experiments.

-## Single-gene KO vs. WT

 In this experiment, dyngen is run twice (similar to the vignette on simulating batch effects), once for the wild type (WT), and once for the knockout (KO).

-### The common part of dyngen
+## Initialising the experiment

 First, create the ‘common’ part of the dyngen simulation as follows.
 This will ensure that the gene regulatory network-part of the simulation